Torquay United F.C.: Webber, O'Farrell and the glory years (1950–1970)

-Incredibly, with goals from Collins, Harold Dobbie, Ronnie Shaw and captain Don Mills, playing against his old club, Torquay ran out 4–0 winners, to set up a fourth round clash with Huddersfield Town.

-The Torquay United versus Huddersfield Town fourth round FA Cup game at Plainmoor will always live on in the memory of those who attended the match on 29 January 1955.
-Torquay lost 1–0 to the higher-placed Division One club, but the official attendance of 21,908 remains a Club record.

 Following their FA Cup heroics, in the 1956–57 season Torquay just missed out on promotion to Division Two on goal average.
 The season had begun well – and by April, the possibility of a first promotion to Division Two was the talk of the town.
-After home wins against Northampton Town, Southampton, Newport County and Queens Park Rangers, United found themselves sitting at the top of the table, with future World Cup winning manager Alf Ramsey's Ipswich Town just one point behind.

 A trip to Crystal Palace for the team and over 1,500 Torquay fans travelling on the last day of the season beckoned.
-Torquay only needed to win the game to be certain of going up, but they managed only a 1–1 draw at Selhurst Park and Ipswich, who won their final match away to Southampton, took the title on goal-average.

-United failed to repeat this form the following season and after finishing 22nd in the league and were placed in the new Division Four, created by the de-regionalisation of the two third level divisions.
+Torquay only needed to win the game to be certain of going up, but they managed only a 1–1 draw at Selhurst Park and Ipswich, who won their final match away to Southampton, took the title.
+United failed to repeat this form the following season and after finishing 22nd in the league they were placed in the new Division Four, created by the de-regionalisation of the two third level divisions.
 With Eric Webber still in charge, United ended their first season in the League's new basement division in twelfth place; but the next season, the club returned to form, and on 27 April 1960, 8,749 fans saw Torquay United beat Gillingham 2–0 at Plainmoor to return to the Third Division with two games of the season remaining.
-However, after only two seasons in the Third Division they were again relegated on the last day of the campaign, with a 4–2 away defeat at Barnsley, in May 1962.
+They were relegated on the last day of the campaign in May 1962.